Crdzbird/floaty_chathead/README.md

 All contributions are welcome!

-If you like this project then please click on the :tw-1f31f: it'll be appreciated or if you wanna add more epic stuff you can submite your pull request and it'll be gladly accepted :tw-1f60e:
+If you like this project then please click on the :star2: it'll be appreciated or if you wanna add more epic stuff you can submite your pull request and it'll be gladly accepted :ok_man:

 or if you have an idea please let me know to my email: <luisalfonsocb83@gmail.com>.